sinsenti/sinsenti/README.md

 ## About Me

-I am a cybersecurity sophomore at BSU with a strong foundation in programming and math and a passion for technology.
+I am a sophomore at BSU, studying at the Faculty of Applied Mathematics and Computer Science with a strong foundation in programming and math and a passion for technology.
 My journey in programming began with backend development, where I gained hands-on experience in Python and Java.
 I further expanded my expertise into DevOps, learning about automation and CI/CD pipelines.

 Currently, I am deepening my knowledge in Machine Learning and Data Science.
 I thrive in dynamic environments and am always eager to take on new challenges.
 I am open to opportunities in backend development, DevOps, Machine Learning, and data-related roles.